AlanMorel/zhigly/README.md

  * NuGet packages are included.
 If you have any problem please follow [these instructions](http://stackoverflow.com/questions/6876732/how-do-i-get-nuget-to-install-update-all-the-packages-in-the-packages-config).
  * Import the schema information via the database.sql file inside the SQL folder.
  * Configure the API files found inside the API folder.
 This includes Facebook, Twitter, Google+, Imgur, Recaptcha and Zoho.
- * Additional configuration needed for Google Analytics inside the JS/GoogleAnalytics.js file.
+ * Configuration for Google Analytics can be found inside the JS/GoogleAnalytics.js file.

+ ## Note
- Note: Zhigly will still run without any additional configuration, however you will be losing out on the added functionality that these third-party services provide.
+ **Zhigly** will still run without any additional configuration, however you will be losing out on the added functionality that these third-party services provide.

 ## Technologies Used